GENI-NSF/geni-tools/README-omni.txt

 tips, see the Omni Wiki: http://trac.gpolab.bbn.com/gcf/wiki/Omni

 == Release Notes ==
+New in v2.3:
+ - Ticket #232: Implemented ProtoGENI/InstaGENI !DeleteImage: supply
+ the URN of your image to delete it.

 New in v2.2:
  - If an aggregate does not speak the requested Ad RSpec version and the user is just using the default and the aggregate either speaks